How to Tint Tail Lights

 How to tint your tail lights with film

 - Window tint film

-Step 2: Clean the tail lights with water.
-Clean the lights to ensure there is no debris - it’s best to work with a clean, smooth surface.
+Clean the lights to ensure there is no debris.
+It’s best to work with a clean, smooth surface.

 - Automotive-grade wet sanding paper